-Then, the GM of an odour episode is calculated based on the sum of the weighted value between the odour intensity and the hedonic tone of the individual odour records collected in the odour episode from the participating citizenship panel.
+Then, the AD of an odour episode is calculated based on the sum of the weighted value between the odour intensity and the hedonic tone of the individual odour records collected in the odour episode from the participating citizenship panel.
 Still, only the one with the highest intensity will be taken into account if the same participant reports more than one odour record during the odour episode.